CohenLabPrinceton/pvp/assets/README.md

 This folder contains all of the electrical design files for our custom PCBs.

 # SOLIDWORKS
-This folder contains our CAD assembly with nearly all parts modeled and assembled.
+This folder contains CAD drawings of PVP1, more specifically:
 1. Technical drawings of the PVP1 Mk3, in Solidworks.
 This is the device documented in the article, and featured in the detailed assembly instructions.
-1. The final version of PVP1, removing non-critcal components, such as the humidifier and Gauges, and introducing more standardized parts.
+This final version of PVP1 removed non-critical components, such as the humidifier and Gauges, and introduced more standardized parts.
-1. The next version of the device, Mk2, using more standardized components, and featuring a humidifier.
-Notice the CPAP_BIPAP_HEATER_HUMIDIFIER_ASSY
+1. The previous version of the device, Mk2, using few standardized components, and featuring a humidifier.
+Notice the `CPAP_BIPAP_HEATER_HUMIDIFIER_ASSY`.
-1. The first Mk 1 version of the device.
-This was the first iteration of a ventilator and served as an early sketch about what to include in the design
+1. Mk1, the first version of PVP1.
+This served as an early sketch about what to include in the design
-1. Detailed assembly instructions.

-Simplified, got rid of humidifier.

 # STLs
 This folder contains all of our 3D printed components/fixtures that are not included in our Bill-of-Materials.